adibarra/fintasy/README.md

 This is a one-time setup.
 If you have already done this, you can skip to the next section.

 1. Open Docker Desktop.
-Make sure it is running before continuing.
+Make sure it is updated and running before continuing.
 2. Open VSCode.
 3. Install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 4. Press `Ctrl+Shift+P` and type `Dev Containers: Clone Repository in Container Volume...`.